jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Create task

-Create task is a feature of the Tick It site, users will have
+Create task is a feature of the Tick It site giving users the ability to perform the main functionality of the site which is to create a task based from a form.

 <details>
 <summary>Create task image</summary>